-I’ve compiled five easy steps to help you make a Holiday get together more than a remote possibility (pun intended … see what I did there … remote).
+I’ve compiled five easy steps to help you make a holiday get-together more than a remote possibility (pun intended … see what I did there … remote).

-Consider the timing.
+1. Consider the Timing

 When scheduling your Virtual Holiday Party, remember to consider that your employees may be in different time zones.
 Depending on where everyone is, it may not be the most ideal time for everyone, but, try to be creative.
 For example, your party could be a festive lunch on the East Coast while simultaneously a fun breakfast on the West Coast.
 Once you nail down a time, use a popular e-card site to send everyone invitations.

 One of my faves is JibJab.
-They always have those fun dancing heads cards, like the dancing Holiday Elves (use your colleague’s pics on the card, and you’ll have a fun and quick way to personalize the invites).
+They always have those fun dancing head cards, like the dancing Holiday Elves (use your colleague’s pics on the card, and you’ll have a fun and quick way to personalize the invites).

 The same tools that enable your team to be productive while working can also be used to help bring everyone together for a Virtual Holiday Party.
-Platforms like Skype, Google Hangouts, or WebEx can be used to get everyone on-screen for your virtual celebration.
-In fact, your team could use it as an opportunity to show off their offices, introduce their office mate(s) (aka their family pets), or to share the glory of their Christmas tree or lighting displays.
+Platforms like Skype, Zoom, or WebEx can be used to get everyone on-screen for your virtual celebration.
+In fact, your team could use it as an opportunity to show off their offices, introduce their office mate(s) (aka their family pets), or share the glory of their Christmas tree or lighting displays.
 This goes a long way in fostering that festive atmosphere and helps to bring the team closer.
 Sometimes I wonder what my colleagues’ offices look like or wonder about the furry face that goes along with that dog bark I hear from time to time on our conference calls.
 So I would really enjoy the chance to get to know my coworkers better by experiencing those things.

 You can still have an ugly sweater contest.
 Or, have everyone turn in a picture of their workstations and see if you can guess whose desk it is.
 There are also online Karaoke or gaming sites where everyone can get online together and sing their hearts out or showcase their gaming prowess.
 Or, you could design your own game (business catchphrase jeopardy, a round of bingo, etc.).